Pints, Pounds, & Pâté

 Is Fountain Square safe?

 Yes!
-While the news likes flashy posts about events "near" Fountain Square, the main drag is large and perfectly safe.
+While the news likes flashy posts about police-involved public safety events "near" Fountain Square, the main drag is large and perfectly safe.
 I wouldn't wander aimlessly for blocks and blocks outside of the commercial district, but you'll be completely fine at any of the spots recommended here.

 Need date night ideas?
-Check out my top couples' activities in Indianapolis!
+Check out my 15 Unique Date Night Ideas in Indianapolis.

 Fun Restaurants in Fountain Square